How to Thread an Embroidery Needle?

 2. The Hand-Sewing Knot Way

 Are you working with a knotting thread?
-Then you may want to learn how to thread and knot embroidery needle.
+Then you may want to learn how to thread and knot embroidery needle or pen.

 This method is ideal for small threads that can’t be used without a knot.